Coronavirus (COVID-19)

 We provide care for children with learning disabilities, physical disabilities, complex medical needs, and sensory needs.

-The home is a seven bedded facility – four bedrooms upstairs and three bedrooms downstairs – although we are only registered for five at any given time – some of which are accessed either by stairs or a lift.
-There are ceiling hoist systems in place within the lounge and bathroom on the ground floor and in all the downstairs bedrooms, sensory room and ensuite bathrooms.
+The home has seven bedrooms- with four bedrooms upstairs and three bedrooms on the downstairs – although we are only registered for five bedrooms to be in use at any given time.
+There are ceiling hoist systems in place in areas of the home where they may be needed to support children with moving and handling needs.
 The children are encouraged to choose their own bedding design and personalise their rooms to their taste with any pictures, toys, and soft furnishings, of their choice.
 There are two bathrooms upstairs one with a bath and the other a wet room.

-There is a sensory room on the lower floor with interactive television, sensory toys, and music, where a stimulation of senses can be encouraged, or it can be used as a place to relax and stretch out in a peaceful and calm area.
+There is a sensory room on the lower floor with sensory toys, ball pool, lights and music, where a stimulation of senses can be encouraged, or it can be used as a place to relax and stretch out in a peaceful and calm area.

 There are two lounge areas: a large one downstairs, and a smaller one upstairs.
 The large lounge is also an activity room where various art and craft activities take place, with different topic and themed weeks incorporating trips and visits to different local places of interest.

-The kitchen is accessible to the children and provides a healthy and varied menu.
+The kitchen is accessible and provides a healthy and varied menu with children often helping to cook meals, prepare snacks and help produce the menu.

-There is a large garden which has two separate areas.
-Having the two different areas enables us to meet the varying needs of children.
-There is a large climbing and activity centre, a trampoline and swing in one area and the other area has been created to incorporate a sensory garden with a wheelchair trampoline and swing with access to a mobile hoist.
+There is a large garden which has two separate areas, having the two different areas enables us to meet the varying needs of children.
+There is a large climbing fort a trampoline and swing in one area and the other area has been created to incorporate a sensory garden with a wheelchair trampoline and swing with access for a mobile hoist.

 A location risk assessment has been completed and this is updated at least annually.

 At Welland House we support children from birth to 18 years who have learning disabilities, physical disabilities, and complex medical and sensory needs.
-We undertake comprehensive assessments of their needs and introduce children to the home in a way that is right for them.
+We undertake comprehensive assessments of their needs, consider the group dynamics, and introduce children to the home in a way that is right for them.

 The support is provided within a framework agreed through the child’s annual review and care planning process.
 We provide short breaks and shared care support for children.